-Our insolvency attorneys regularly appear in the United States Bankruptcy Courts for the District of Connecticut in Hartford, New Haven and Bridgeport.
+Our insolvency attorneys regularly appear in the United States Bankruptcy Courts for the District of Connecticut in Connecticut at New Haven.

 While no two cases are identical and past performance is not a guarantee of the outcome of a new case, we offer the following as some examples of our experience.